Sign In Register

 Healthcare Facilities1,737

-Rock has an average annual temperature of 58°F (15°C).
+Rock enjoys a temperate climate with an average annual temperature of 58°F (15°C).
 Winters average 35°F in January while summers reach 81°F in July.
-Annual precipitation is 34.9 inches.
-The area enjoys 317 sunny days per year.
+The area gets 317 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.9 inches.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,176 feet.

 Temperature